Economy of Quebec

 The economy of Quebec is diversified and post-industrial with an average potential for growth.
 It is highly integrated with the economies of the rest of Canada and the United States.
 Manufacturing and service sectors dominate the economy.
-If Quebec were a country, its economy would be ranked the 28th largest in the world just behind Thailand.

 The economic heart of Quebec is the Montreal metropolitan area where half of Quebecers live.
 This region alone accounts for 53.4% of the province's gross domestic product (GDP), followed by the Quebec City metropolitan area (11.4%), Gatineau (3.2%), Sherbrooke (2.2%), Saguenay (1.9%) and Trois-Rivières (1.8%).
-In total, Quebec's GDP at market prices was CAD 380.9 billion or 19.0% of Canada's GDP.
+In total, Quebec's GDP at market prices was CAD 381 billion or 19% of Canada's GDP.

-For the 2022-2023 period, Quebec's budget was C$22 billion.
+For 2022-23, Quebec's budget was C$136.6 billion.
 This budget planned to provide $8,9 billion more to the healthcare sector over 5 years.
-The economy of Quebec represents 20.36% of the total GDP of Canada.
 Like most industrialized countries, the economy of Quebec is based mainly on the services sector.
-Quebec's economy has traditionally been fuelled by abundant natural resources, a well-developed infrastructure, and average productivity.
-The provincial GDP in 2021 was C$504,5 billion, making Quebec the second largest economy in Canada.
+Quebec's economy has traditionally been fuelled by abundant natural resources, well-developed infrastructure, and average productivity.
+The provincial GDP in 2021 was C$504,5 billion, making Quebec the second largest economy in Canada after Ontario.

-The provincial debt-to-GDP ratio peaked at 50.7% in fiscal year 2012–2013, is now resting at 39.9 in 2020, and is projected to decline to 33.8% in 2023–2024.
+The provincial debt-to-GDP ratio peaked at 50.7% in fiscal year 2012–2013, is now resting at 38.1 in 2022, and is projected to decline to 34% in 2023–2024.
 The credit rating of Quebec is currently Aa2 according to the Moody's agency.
-In June 2017, Standard & Poor's (S&P) rated Quebec as an AA- credit risk, surpassing Ontario for the first time.
+In June 2017, Standard & Poor's (S&P) rated Quebec as an AA− credit risk, surpassing Ontario for the first time.

-Quebec's economy has undergone tremendous changes over the last decade.
+Quebec's economy has undergone tremendous changes.
 Firmly grounded in the knowledge economy, Quebec has one of the highest growth rate of GDP in Canada.
-The knowledge sector represents about 30.9% of Quebec's GDP.
+The knowledge sector represents about 31% of Quebec's GDP.
 In 2011, Quebec experienced faster growth of its research-and-development (R&D) spending than other Canadian provinces.
-Quebec's spending in R&D in 2021 was equal to C$4.1B or, above the European Union average of 1.84% and will have to reaches the target of devoting 3% of GDP to research and development activities in 2013 according to the Lisbon Strategy.
-The percentage spent on research and technology is the highest in Canada and higher than the averages for the Organisation for Economic Co-operation and Development and the G7 countries.
+Quebec's spending in R&D in 2021 was equal to C$4.1B or, above the European Union average of 1.8%.
+The percentage spent on research and technology is the highest in Canada and higher than the averages for the Organisation for Economic Co-operation and Development and G7 countries.
 Approximately 1.1 million Quebecers work in the field of science and technology.